How to Setup Secure Docker Private Registry on Ubuntu 24.04

 • User account with sudo privileges

-• Docker and Docker-Compose on both servers.
+• Pre install Docker and Docker-Compose on both servers.

-What is Private Docker Registry?
+What is Docker Registry?

 Docker Registry is a Server-side application which allows you to store your docker images locally into one centralized location.
 By setting up your own docker registry server, you can pull and push docker images without having to connect to the Docker hub, saving your bandwidth and preventing you from security threats.